-You won’t need everything on this list for every event and we’ll tell you if there’s anything special needed for a particular event, so it’s a reminder list of what may be wanted hence the splitting into essential, desirable etc. We have rucksacks and compressor sacks you can borrow, and usually some pairs of nearly-new boots.
+You won’t need everything on this list for every event and we’ll tell you if there’s anything special needed for a particular event, so it’s a reminder list of what may be wanted hence the splitting into essential, desirable etc. We have rucksacks and compressor sacks you can borrow, and usually some pairs of pre-loved boots, often with very little wear.

 For DofE expeditions we have lightweight tents and cooking kit and we’ll give you detailed lists of what other kit you’ll need when you’re preparing - you have to carry everything for 2, 3, or 4 days so every gramme counts.

 - Sleeping bag, 2 or 3 season.
-This needs to be the “mummy” type bag with a hood, not the “sack” style.
-Piling clothes on top of a thin sleeping bag doesn’t keep you warmer and actually does the opposite because they squash the insulation in the bag and reduce it’s effectiveness, at least until you turn over and the whole lot slides off anyway.
+This needs to be the “mummy” type bag with a drawstring hood, not the “sack” style.
+Piling clothes on top doesn’t keep you warmer and actually does the opposite because they squash the insulation in the bag and reduce it’s effectiveness, at least until you turn over and the whole pile slides off.
+Separate silk bag liners work well and effectively upgrade a sleeping bag by one season, or if it’s really hot they can be a 1-season bag by themselves.

 - Foam sleeping mat to provide insulation between you and the ground.
-“Thermorests” are more comfortable and more efficient.
-Air beds are heavy to carry if we’re camping any distance from our transport and not everyone likes them - your choice.
+“Thermorests” are more comfortable (and more expensive).
+Some people bring air beds but these are very heavy to carry if we’re camping any distance from our transport, and you need a pump.

 - Strong boots or shoes, ideally something with ankle support and some tread.
 Trainers are fine for most of what we do, so-called “Approach shoes” are a good compromise between trainers and boots.

-- Thick socks, at least 2 pairs, to wear with boots if we’re doing any serious walking.
+- Thick socks, at least 2 pairs, to wear with boots.

 - Waterproof coat, preferably with a hood that you can draw in around your face.